Swiss eye more steps to quell franc rise

 ZURICH The Swiss National Bank could ease monetary policy further without having to resort to currency interventions to counter a soaring franc, Vice Chairman Thomas Jordan was quoted as saying on Thursday, as investors speculated over the bank's next move.

-The franc dropped 5 percent against the dollar and the euro after Jordan declined to rule out any measure that was compatible with independent monetary policy, including temporarily pegging the franc to the euro.

-Analysts speculated the most likely next step for the bank would be to impose negative interest rates -- forcing banks to charge clients to hold their money -- something Switzerland last saw in the 1970s and which was used more recently by Japan.
+Analysts say the bank could be leaning towards the imposition of negative interest rates -- forcing banks to charge clients to hold their money -- something Switzerland last saw in the 1970s and which was used more recently by Japan.

-The franc's 40 percent surge against the euro since 2008 is hammering Swiss exporters and worries it could spark a new recession drove the SNB to slash rates to zero last week.
-It took further steps on Wednesday to flood the market with francs.
+The franc's 40 percent surge against the euro since 2008 is hammering Swiss exporters and worries it could spark a new recession drove the SNB to slash rates to virtually zero last week.
+It also took further steps on Wednesday aimed at flooding the market with francs.

-But the SNB has so far refrained from a return to outright intervention in markets after a campaign of franc-selling in 2009-2010 saw it rack up substantial losses to little effect, prompting calls for Chairman Philipp Hildebrand to step down.
+But the currency remains strong and the SNB has so far refrained from a return to outright intervention in markets after a campaign of franc-selling after the 2008 crisis which saw it rack up substantial losses to little effect.

 "We still have at the moment possibilities to make monetary policy more expansive without intervening in foreign exchange markets," Jordan told Swiss newspaper TagesAnzeiger in an interview, adding that the SNB could further boost liquidity and was also looking at other monetary policy measures.

-Credit Suisse economist Fabian Heller was also sceptical about a temporary peg to the euro: "Given how overvalued the franc is, it wouldn't make sense at current levels."

-The franc was down 5.3 percent against the euro at 1.085 per euro and 5 percent against the dollar at 1421 GMT (3:21 p.m.
-British time) amid market speculation the euro/Swiss franc pair could be pegged at 1.15 francs.

-Jordan's comments also stoked speculation that Switzerland could be considering some kind of negative interest rate.
+Jordan's comments stoked speculation that Switzerland could be considering introducing some kind of negative interest rate.

 Swiss interest rate futures crossed the 100.0 mark which shows investors pricing in negative returns for the first time ever on Wednesday, partially thanks to the SNB's provision of extra liquidity.